Eric Rhodes

 Mitchell Wendel

-Mitchell Wendel resides in Pittsburgh as Metal Powder Work’s Process Engineer.
+Mitchell Wendel resides in Pittsburgh as Metal Powder Work’s Operations and Engineering Manager.
 He has a strong background in compaction powdered metal production, particularly in the tool and die sectors, where he supported PM press tooling and componentry.
 Throughout his career, Mitchell has worked for multiple companies, with significant experience leading new equipment installations, tooling, fixturing, continuous improvement initiatives, and programming, along with managing maintenance on preexisting machines.

 As an applications engineer at GF Machining Solutions, he focused on training, programming, test cuts, tooling studies, advanced machine calibration, and time studies for potential machine customers in various industries.
 His work was primarily centered on the high-speed 5-axis milling division, Mikron.
 In this role, he also provided technical advisement to customers, both pre- and post-sale.
 With the establishment of GF's aerospace facility in North Carolina, Mitchell relocated to support the growing Mikron milling machine market, focusing on large-scale turnkey projects in the medical and aerospace sectors.